indygreg/python-build-standalone/docs/quirks.rst

 Until we have a better solution here, just understand that anything looking at ``sysconfig`` could resolve non-existent paths or names of binaries that don't exist on the current machine.

+Starting with the Linux and macOS distributions released in 2024, we do normalize some values in these files at build time.
+Normalizations include:

+* Removing compiler flags that are non-portable.
+* Removing references to build paths (e.g. ``/tools`` on Linux).

+If there is a build time normalization that you think should be performed to make distributions more portable, please file a GitHub issue.